Part 1. How to Deploy Your App

 A PaaS lets you offload most of your software delivery needs, so if you can find a PaaS that meets your company’s requirements, you should use it.
 Only go with an IaaS if your company’s requirements exceed what a PaaS can offer.

-One way to summarize these ideas is the concept of minimum effective dose: this is a term from pharmacology, where you try to use the smallest dose of medicine that will give you the biological response you’re looking for.
+One way to summarize these ideas is the concept of minimum effective dose.
+This is a term from pharmacology, where you use the smallest dose of medicine that will give you the biological response you’re looking for.
 That’s because just about every drug, supplement, and intervention becomes toxic at a high enough dose, so you want to use just enough to get the benefits, and no more.
 The same is true with DevOps: every architecture, process, and tool has a cost, so you want to use the most simple and minimal solution that gives you the benefits you’re looking for, and no more.
 Don’t use a fancy architecture or software delivery process if a simpler one will do; instead, always aim for the minimum effective dose of DevOps.

-Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing production software, published by O’Reilly Media!
+Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing software in production, published by O’Reilly Media!